George-LabX/raspicluster/Tutorial/4using_setup.md

 ```bash
 cssh pi@10.1.1.50 pi@10.1.1.51 pi@10.1.1.52 pi@10.1.1.53 pi@10.1.1.54 pi@10.1.1.55 pi@10.1.1.56
 ```
-This can can be saved in a text file for easy reference.
+This can can be saved in a text file for easy reference and pasted into a terminal using the mouse option, not "ctrl+v" option.

 Once executed in the remote terminal, your screen should look something like the image below: